Military history of Iraq: Post-colonial monarchy (1932–1958)

+In 1933, the Iraqi Army under the leadership of Bakr Sidqi kills anywhere from 3-6000 Assyrians during the Simele massacre.
+The massacre lasted for at least a week-long period.

 On 1 April 1941, Rashid Ali and four generals overthrew the pro-British Iraqi government.
 The British were concerned that the Axis powers might get involved in Iraq since the new government was pro-Axis.
 The British landed troops at Basra while Iraqi forces besieged RAF Habbaniya.

 On 2 May, the British launched pre-emptive air strikes against Iraqi forces.
 On 7 May, the Iraqis abandoned the positions above RAF Habbaniya.
 By about 11 May, the Iraqi Air Force was neutralized.
 From about 13 May, the "Flyer Command Iraq" (Fliegerführer Irak) of the German Air Force (Luftwaffe) started to arrive.
 The aircraft of Fliegerführer Irak started to fly sorties under Iraqi colours from Mosul against the British and Commonwealth forces.
 For a variety of reasons, Fliegerführer Irak was able to achieve little in the way of results.
 British ground forces from RAF Habbaniya attacked Iraqi forces in Fallujah and, by 22 May, had withstood an Iraqi counter-attack.
 The British forces then attacked Baghdad, Rashid Ali and his government fled, and an armistice was signed on 31 May.

 The pro-British Iraqi government was restored and the Kingdom of Iraq declared war on the Axis on 16 January 1943.

 The Iraqi Army participated in the 1948 Arab–Israeli War against Israel.